chhuang-one/sqxclib/README.md

 # sqxclib

-sqxc is a library to convert SQL (or JSON...etc) data to/from C language.
+sqxclib is a library to convert SQL (or JSON...etc) data to/from C language.
 It provides ORM features and C++ wrapper.

 ## Current features: